 In a given study there is usually a choice between several types of models.
 It is thus important to have tools for model checking and goodness-of-fit procedures.
 For model checking in parametric estimation of the HTRP-model we refer to Lindqvist et al. [48], who use a type of Cox-Snell residuals together with plots using the TTT technique.
 The general underlying idea, which in principle can be used with all estimation methods considered in this paper, is that the process of integrated conditional intensities, $\int_0^{T_1} \gamma(t) dt$, $\int_0^{T_2} \gamma(t) dt$, ..., is an HPP(1) (Brémaud [12]).
 In turn this gives rise to computable residual processes when estimates are inserted for parameters and distributions.
 The use of these processes in model checking is demonstrated for three different data sets in [48].
-Typically, one would check (i) the distribution of the residuals with respect to departures from the unit exponential distribution, (ii) the possible presence of time trends in residuals within each system, (iii) the possible presence of autocorrelation in times between events in the residual processes.
+Typically, one would check (i) the distribution of the residuals with respect to departures from the unit exponential distribution, (ii) the possible presence of time trends in residuals within each system.
+Trend tests for the null hypothesis of HPP can be used in this part of the check.